PlainsightAI/legacy-docs/start.md

-Sense 2.0 : Getting Started with Sense 2.0
+Getting Started with Sense 2.0
 ==========================================

 On-boarding users and devices in the Sense 2.0 platform